olsamaja/musiq/MusiqApp/README.md

 # Musiq

-Musiqall is a sample project that I built to test some iOS frameworks, such as SwiftUI or Combine, as well as some popular design patterns.
+Musiq is a sample project that I built to test some iOS frameworks, such as SwiftUI or Combine, as well as some popular design patterns.

 ## Installation